botanix-labs/Macbeth/book/run/run-a-node.md

 As of February 2024, syncing an Ethereum mainnet node to block 19.3M on NVMe drives takes about 50 hours, while on a GCP "Persistent SSD" it takes around 5 days.

-> **Note**
+> **Note - QLC and TLC**
 >
 > It is highly recommended to choose a TLC drive when using NVMe, and not a QLC drive.
-See [the note](#qlc-and-tlc) above.
 A list of recommended drives can be found [here](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038).
+> It is crucial to understand the difference between QLC and TLC NVMe drives when considering the disk requirement.
+> QLC (Quad-Level Cell) NVMe drives utilize four bits of data per cell, allowing for higher storage density and lower manufacturing costs.
+However, this increased density comes at the expense of performance.
+QLC drives have slower read and write speeds compared to TLC drives.
+They also have a lower endurance, meaning they may have a shorter lifespan and be less suitable for heavy workloads or constant data rewriting.
+> TLC (Triple-Level Cell) NVMe drives, on the other hand, use three bits of data per cell.
+While they have a slightly lower storage density compared to QLC drives, TLC drives offer faster performance.
+They typically have higher read and write speeds, making them more suitable for demanding tasks such as data-intensive applications, gaming, and multimedia editing.
+TLC drives also tend to have a higher endurance, making them more durable and longer-lasting.

 ### CPU

-Most of the time during syncing is spent executing transactions, which is a single-threaded operation due to potential state dependencies of a transaction on previous ones.
+Most of the time spent during syncing is used to execute transactions, a single-threaded operation due to potential state dependencies of one transaction on previous ones.
 As a result, the number of cores matters less, but in general higher clock speeds are better.
 More cores are better for parallelizable [stages](https://github.com/paradigmxyz/reth/blob/main/docs/crates/stages.md) (like sender recovery or bodies downloading), but these stages are not the primary bottleneck for syncing.

 ### Memory